-The firm seems to be targeting more affluent investors, but it falls behind in the selection of services offered compared to its competitors
+The firm seems to be targeting more affluent investors, but in the selection and the quality of services offered it fell badly behind when

 The company doesn't impose surcharges for penny stocks or extended hours trading.
 But it does have the highest surcharge

 of all brokerage firms on large orders - 1.5 cents per share for each additional share over 1,000.
 For a firm apparently aimed at the

 affluent investor, penalizing large stock purchases in this manner is rather odd.

 It's obvious, the company has hard time competing and attracting new customers in the fast and dynamic world of online investing.
 We